Maiden Tower (Baku): Architecture

 Another notable structure seen in the tower is a water well of 0.7 m diameter, which is 21 m deep (its depth is up to the aquifer) that has been discovered at the second floor of the tower.
-It has an entrance also at the ground level which was discovered by Archaeologist Abbas Islamov during a recent study of the tower.
-This well has been interpreted as a rainwater harvesting structure and the water is said to be clean and fresh (though close to the sea).
+It also has an entrance at the ground level, which was discovered by Archaeologist Abbas Islamov during a recent study of the tower.
+This well has been interpreted as a rainwater harvesting structure, and the water is said to be clean and fresh (though close to the sea).
 The ceramic pipe (30 cm in diameter) plumbing seen running down from the niches of the tower into the well was meant as a supply source.
 Since the ancient plumbing system is said to be in its original form, it needs to be cleaned and its layout ascertained by further studies to describe the drainage network that was originally built as part of the tower.
 The ceramics of the plumbing system and the silt deposited in them could also help to fix the age of the tower by using thermo-luminescence technique.

 Also seen in the tower, between the 2nd floor and the 7th floor, is a gutter of semicircular shape at every floor.
 It is made of ceramic pipes fitted one above another and joined by lime mortar.
 The pipes are presumably produced with the potter's wheel technique.
-They are 20–25 cm in diameter with 2.2 cm thick walls and each segment is 40–45 cm long.
+They are 20–25 cm in diameter with 2.2 cm thick walls, and each segment is 40–45 cm long.
 Similar gutters are seen from the ground floor up to the foundation level but with the four-cornered ceramic pipes of 22 cm × 18 cm size, which run outside through the wall.